sibabalwemosia24/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. prints all possible combinations of two letter, except oo
 13. Prints a number with two decimal places
 100. Converts a number from base 10 to base 16
+101. Encodes and decodes text using rot13 encryption